sisrfeng/coc-wiki/F.A.Q.md

 - `:echo exists('##MenuPopupChanged') && exists('*nvim_open_win')` should echo `1`.

-Be aware that the API could change at any time.

 ## My pum flick when typing.

 Try latest neovim release, coc fix this issue by trigger completion on `InsertCharPre`, but it doesn't work on vim.